levin98/profile-combo-box/README.md

 # Profile Selector Combo Box with React and Redux

-This project was deployed to Heroku and can be viewed at [https://profile-combo-box-a6ce500babc3.herokuapp.com/](https://profile-combo-box-a6ce500babc3.herokuapp.com/).
+This project was deployed to Netlify and can be viewed at [https://lustrous-babka-004e56.netlify.app/](https://lustrous-babka-004e56.netlify.app/).

 ## Available Scripts